 - Showing and not telling

-- Started talking about his military experience as life-changing and how it changed his perspective in life
+- Started talking about his military experience as life-changing, and how it changed his perspective in life

-Keeping on the same track of being successful in medical school:
+Being successful in medical school:

 - Setting concrete, real goals